 Lifestyle choices – like smoking, drinking and drug use are also harmful to mothers and babies and can cause miscarriage.
 Refraining from such activity will help to keep both mom and baby healthy and you can rest a little easier knowing that you’re doing your part to carry a healthy baby to term.

-You can also make sure that you avoid eating and drinking anything that can be harmful for your baby.
+You can also make sure that you avoid eating and drinking anything that can be harmful to your baby.
 Learn more about eating healthy during pregnancy here.

 Many pregnant women wonder if stress can cause miscarriage.
 That’s a good questions.
 Unfortunately, research is contradictory.
 Read more about the possible link between stress and miscarriage here.

 Additionally, contrary to popular belief, activities such as sex, working, or moderate exercise do not cause miscarriage.
 Learn more about sex during pregnancy here.